“Hi Celes, my resolution for this day is to turn my weakness into a strength. Do you have any idea how to start ? Thank you.” — irazhane

 Have you heard of the 10,000 hours rule?
 It basically says that when you spend at least 10,000 hours honing a skill, any skill, it will turn into a talent.
 You can read more about this concept here: 10,000 Hours To Develop Talent.

-For example, people often ask me how I came to write so well.
-In fact, some of the Ask Celes questions are precisely that.
-Some people, actually many, often conclude that I was born a writer or I have a natural flair in writing to be able to do what I do today.
-Even though these people have an interest in starting a blog or pursuing writing (say journalism or freelance writing), they would say it’s not for them because they can’t write.
+For example, some readers ask me how I came to write so well.
+Some conclude that I was “born a writer” or I have a natural flair in writing to do what I do today.
+Even though they have an interest in starting a blog or pursuing writing (say journalism or freelance writing), they would say that it’s not for them because they can’t write.

-(For the record, I do not think I write well; it’s just something people tell me.
-I think I have much to improve, such as being sharper and being more concise with my words.)
+(For the record, I do not think I write well.
+This is just something people tell me.
+I have much to improve, such as being sharper and being more concise with my words.)

-My answer to their question?
+My answer?
 Lots and lots of writing.
 I was never a writer; I was a science student in high school and junior college, studied business administration in university, and worked in corporate brand management after I graduated.
 I’m still not a writer in that I do not see my profession as writing and I have never published any physical books.
 I’m merely someone who runs a blog and uses writing to reach out to the world.

-In that regard, writing has merely been something I have developed in the past four years from being a non-skill to a professional strength.
-Because I had spent (and continue to spend) so much time in writing, there was no way I could have changed in this skill except to become better.
-It was almost a given.
-Seriously, one has to become better when one is investing that much time in something.
+In that regard, writing is merely something that I developed from being a non-skill to a professional strength.
+Because I spend (and continue to spend) so much time writing, there is no way I could have changed but become better at it.
+It is almost a given.
+Seriously, you have to get better when you invest that much time in something.
 There is nowhere to go but up!

-People have also asked me how I came to be so good in coaching.
-(Again, this isn’t something I think, just something people tell me.)
-Like my writing, this was through lots and lots of doing.
-This included one-to-one coaching, group coaching, self-coaching, coaching readers through my articles, constantly understanding people to know how I can help them, and constantly pushing the boundaries in how I can help others.
+People have also asked me how I became so good at coaching.
+(Again, I don’t think this way, just that this is something that people tell me.)
+Like writing, it was through lots and lots of doing.
+This includes one-to-one coaching, group coaching, self-coaching, coaching readers through my articles, constantly understanding people to know how I can help them, and constantly pushing the boundaries in how I can help others.